 *UPDATED JANUARY 22, 2021*

 DID YOU KNOW?
-About 30 overnight camps ran in New Hampshire & Maine in summer 2020 without a single COVID outbreak, and we continue to learn directly from them.
+About 30 overnight camps ran in New Hampshire & Maine in summer 2020 without COVID outbreaks, and we continue to learn directly from them.
 We are busy working to implement plans regarding safety measures for camp in 2021.

 We expect that this winter will continue to be very difficult regarding transmission of COVID-19.
 Please stay safe and wear those masks.
 We remain optimistic that things should look different by summer.

 WE ARE LEARNING THROUGH: